tum-ewk/ficus/README.md

 ## Get started

-Once installation is complete, download or clone this repository to a dircetory of your choice.
+Once installation is complete, download or clone this repository to a directory of your choice.

 ### Run from Excel
 1. Run `ficus.py` (by double clicking or within ipython).
 Continue with `y`.
 This will copy the `ficus.py` to `..\Lib\site-package` folder so python can find it and install pyomo if not yet installed.
 2. Open the `example_fromexcel.xlsm`, choose a solver and push the `RUN OPTIMISATION` Button in the `RUN` Sheet.

-About a minute later the result figures should show up and the subfolder `result` should contain plots and a result file.
+About a minute later the result figures should show up and the sub-folder `result` should contain plots and a result file.

 ### Run from IPython or Spyder
 1. Fire up IPython or Spyder
 2. Open and run `ficus.py` (Spyder: `F5`.
 Ipython: type `run runficus`).
 Continue with `y`.
 This will copy the `ficus.py` to `..\Lib\site-package` folder so python can find it and install pyomo if not yet installed.
 3. Open and run the `runficus.py` script.

-About a minute later the result figures should show up and the subfolder `result` should contain plots and a result file.
+About a minute later the result figures should show up and the sub-folder `result` should contain plots and a result file.

 ## Next steps

   1. Head over to the tutorial at http://ficus.readthedocs.org, which explains the input file.
-  2. Quickly scan through `ficus.py`, read docstrings.
+  2. Quickly scan through `ficus.py`, read doc-strings.
   3. Try modifying parameters in `example.xlsx` or `example_fromexcel.xlsm` and see their effect on results.